 Supply and demand factors mean that the actual cost of purchasing annuities may be different to the above solvency estimate.
+There may also be some practical barriers to voluntarily winding up the Section.

-If the Section were to be discontinued with no solvent employer, the assets may be insufficient to provide the benefits in full.
+If the Section were to be discontinued with no solvent employer, the assets are unlikely to be sufficient to provide the benefits in full.
 If this were the case then: